 European Health Insurance Cards ensure access to public healthcare during temporary stays in EU countries, plus Iceland, Liechtenstein, Norway and Switzerland (the EFTA countries).

-Persons who receive a UK state pension or another exportable UK benefit and live in the EU, Norway, Iceland, Liechtenstein or Switzerland by the end of the year have the right to continue benefiting from state-provided healthcare where they live using the UK card.
+Persons who receive a UK state pension or another exportable UK benefit and live in the EU, Norway, Iceland, Liechtenstein or Switzerland by the end of 2020 can continue benefiting from state-provided healthcare where they live using this new card.

 In addition, the UK will issue the card to UK students, including citizens from non-EU countries who reside in Britain and have paid the UK’s Immigration Health Surcharge (or are exempt), who are attending schools and universities in EU or EFTA countries at the end of the Brexit transition.

 The new EHIC must be requested from the NHSBSA through an online portal launched on November 9 2020.